Ornithology: Early knowledge and study

 Cultures around the world have rich vocabularies related to birds.
 Traditional bird names are often based on detailed knowledge of the behaviour, with many names being onomatopoeic, and still in use.
-Traditional knowledge may also involve the use of birds in folk medicine and knowledge of these practices are passed on through oral traditions (see ethnoornithology).
+Traditional knowledge may also involve the use of birds in folk medicine and knowledge of these practices is passed on through oral traditions (see ethnoornithology).
 Hunting of wild birds as well as their domestication would have required considerable knowledge of their habits.
 Poultry farming and falconry were practised from early times in many parts of the world.
-Artificial incubation of poultry was practised in China around 246 BC and around at least 400 BC in Egypt.
+Artificial incubation of poultry was practised in China around 246 BC and at least around 400 BC in Egypt.
 The Egyptians also made use of birds in their hieroglyphic scripts, many of which, though stylized, are still identifiable to species.